marek-miller/ffge-avx512/README.md

 ### Installation

 No installation mechanism has been provided yet.
-Simply copy the static library file `libffge.a` and the header `ffge.h` to a location appropriate for your system.
+Simply copy the static library file `libffge.a` or the dynamic library `libffge.so`, and the header `ffge.h` to a location appropriate for your system.

 ### API documentation